Cecilie Myrseth: 2025

 Shortly after the Centre Party's withdrawal from government, Myrseth announced that they would be aiming to implement other EU frameworks like the Critical Raw Materials Act (CRMA) and the Net-Zero Industry Act (NZIA).
 She argued that the acts would strengthen Norwegian industry and create jobs.

 Myrseth represented Norway when visiting Kyiv to sign a new free trade agreement between the EFTA countries and Ukraine in April, which notably saw the inclusion of e-commerce, small and medium sized enterprises and trade and sustainable development.
 She also hailed the agreement as a "significant step" towards greater Ukrainian integration into the European market.

 Myrseth visited Equinor, Kongsberg Gruppen and Norsk Hydro factories and facilities in New York and Pennsylvania in June against the backdrop of Norway negotiating a customs agreement with the United States.
 She stated that the negotiations were still in an early phase, but emphasised that securing an agreement was an utmost priority and also highlighted the importance of Norwegian industry in the US and corporation.

 In October, Myrseth expressed support for Norway likely being given an exception to the European Union's steel tariff.
 She also visited Washington, D. C. to meet with the US Trade Representative Jamieson Greer to discuss a trade deal between their respective countries.

+2026

+In March 2026, she signed the cooperation agreement with the European Union on the Secure Connectivity program, which would bring Norway closer to the existing European space cooperation.
+She highlighted the agreements importance for the country, securing governmental communications, the growth of European autonomy and new opportunities for the Norwegian space industry.